 Mental Health & Addictions Services

-For more information regarding mental health and addictions programs and FASD services, please contact Mental Health & Addictions Interim Manager, April Andersen at 896-0692
+For more information regarding mental health and addictions programs, please contact Mental Health & Addictions Manager, Vyann Andersen at 709-896-0692 or vyann.andersen@nunatsiavut.com.

 Mental Health & Addictions Program